cybercongress/cybercongress/site/content/post/get_euls.md

 author: savetheales
 ---

-EULs tokens are the liquid tokens of the `euler` testnet network.
+EUL tokens are the liquid tokens of the `euler` testnet network.
 They are the testing equivalent of CYB in cybers mainnet.
 You can transfer them, stake them, and most importantly, use them to [create cyberlinks](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#using-your-ledger-to-link) to build the Great Web and to participate [in the intergalactic tournament](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#playing-gol).
 You may also use EUL tokens to start following the [hero's path](https://cyber.page/heroes) and set up [a validator node](https://cybercongress.ai/docs/cyberd/run_validator/) for cyber to get tokens from inflation and commission

 If your `Cosmos` or `ETH` address didn't make it to [the gift pool](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#claiming-the-gift) and you have no tokens for trying out `cyber`, you may get them very easily and learn all about the cross-chain mechanics we've implemented for a better experience of our product structure.